 Michael is originally from Bristol, Virginia and completed his Bachelors of Science degree in Human Services and minor in Family Studies at East Tennessee State University in Johnson City, Tennessee.
-Michael is currently completing the Masters of Science degree in First Year Studies at KSU.

 Chemistry and Biochemistry

-Math, Math Education, & Physics
+Math & Physics

-David is the newest advisor to the CSM advising team.
 David Marsh has a background in Human Resources and teaching.
 He received an English B.A. from Kennesaw State University in 2012 and a Master’s degree in Communication from Georgia State University in 2015.
 He loves working with students and helping them to achieve their academic goals.
 After teaching at Kennesaw State part-time, David decided to work as an academic advisor so that he could help students on a full-time basis.

 Career Planning & Development